WipasAnanta/Data-Analyst-Portfolio/README.md

 My Resume in pdf.
 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

 Table of Contents
-  About
+  - About
-  Portfolio Project
+  - Portfolio Project
+    - SQL
+    - R
+    - Python
+    - Machine Learning
+    - DashBoard
+  - Certifications
+  - Contract
+  # Portfolio Projects